CobwebSMP/MiAnticheat/README.md

 # MiAnticheat
- Simple anticheat plugin for MiNET
+ Simple anticheat plugin for MiNET<br>
  In development!